Packaging for eCommerce | Unboxing what you need to know

 There’s no hiding that when you plot out your packaging, there are so many things to consider that it seems like a daunting challenge.
 So why not simplify it as much as possible with these handy criteria tips?

-- Always choose packaging that fits your product – You need to aim for packaging that’s as tight as possible.
+• Always choose packaging that fits your product: Aim for packaging that’s as tight as possible.
 This will help reduce weight without compromising any product integrity and, in turn, decrease shipping and material costs.

-- Swap out rigid packaging with flexible alternatives – As great as they are, often boxes or packaging made with hard or coarse materials just add unneeded weight, So, sometimes it’s better to go for flexible packaging.
+• Swap out rigid packaging with flexible alternatives: As great as they are, eCom boxes or packaging made with hard or coarse materials often add unneeded weight.
+So, sometimes it’s better to go for flexible packaging.

 Your easy step-by-step packaging guide